nafmo/bastext/README.md

 These general modifiers (works in both input and output modes) are
 available:

+These options apply to both input and output mode:

     -t
 Enable T64 (Commodore 64 emulator tape archive) mode.
 When in input mode, this means that instead of the specified file names being binary